GautierBlandin/software-craftmanship/fullstack-project-starter.md

 - Unless you have a very good justification for a different persistence system, [just use Postgres](https://mccue.dev/pages/8-16-24-just-use-postgres).
 If you need it serverless, you can use Neon Serverless Postgres.

+### Project structure

+See `backend/backend-project-structure.md` for more details about organizing your codebase.

 ## Deployment

 ### CI